 message=A connection attempt failed because the connected party did not properly respond after a period of time, or established connection failed because connected host has failed to respond

 MS Power Automate’s (Flow’s) source IP addresses are documented in a post entitled Limits and configuration in Power Automate.
 Review the addresses and IP ranges under Connectors and ensure your firewall rules are up to date.

 The source addresses change over time.
 Ideally, there would be a way to obtain these IP ranges programmatically (via web service - like this for O365).
 As of December 2019, that is not the case.
 My only advice is to use a service like ChangeTower to monitor for changes to the Limits and configuration in Power Automate page and manually update your firewall when Microsoft updates the IP list.
 Or, submit feedback through the Feedback web portal and ask that Microsoft add PowerAutomate/Flow to the Office 365 IP Address and URL web service.

 SSH Key Authentication

 If you are familiar with SSH key authentication, configuring this in MS Power Automate (Flow) is relatively easy.
-The only caveat I discovered is that the private key you paste into the Power Automate interface must be PEM formatted (specifically, PKCS#1 and NOT PKCS#8 nor OPENSSH).
+A caveat is that the private key you paste into the Power Automate interface must be PEM formatted (specifically, PKCS#1 and NOT PKCS#8 nor OPENSSH).
 Many thanks to Sam Giffney for discovering and pointing that out.
 The PEM/PKCS#1 format is a contrast to the deprecated “SFTP” connector which required a PuTTY Private Key File (.ppk) formatted key.